The Chaco Fund’s Board members bring compassion, creativity, and a shared sense of the value of education.

 Maritza Chacay Guayupari

 Michael has over 10 years of experience working on a broad range of renewable energy and sustainability initiatives, domestically and abroad.
 His professional work has focused on conducting economic impact assessments, policy analysis, and strategic program deployment on a state and national level.
 He holds an MA in Energy Policy from Columbia University and a BA in Economics from Colorado College.
-Michael served as an Environmental Education Peace Corps volunteer in Bolivia where he conducted GPS deforestation assessments in rural Bolivian and created an environmental commission CLIMA (La Comisión Local Interinstitucional Del Medio Ambiente) to research and address environmental challenges in his community.
+Michael served as an Environmental Education Peace Corps volunteer in Bolivia where he conducted GPS deforestation assessments and created an environmental commission CLIMA (La Comisión Local Interinstitucional Del Medio Ambiente) to research and address environmental challenges in his community.
 His service in Bolivia was formative, teaching him the value of partnerships in building successful environmental campaigns and the global effort required to protect our planet.
 He currently lives in Denver, Colorado.

 Mateo is the Chaco Fund’s treasurer.
 He served in Peace Corps Bolivia’s agriculture and forestry extension from 2007-8.
 Mateo’s experience living and working in Iñiguazu, one of the remotest villages in the Bolivian Chaco, has underpinned his life’s trajectory since the Peace Corps.
 He now works as an exploratory biologist, and has led conservation research and education projects in wild areas of the United States, Africa, and Latin America over the past decade.
 Mateo is an avid outdoorsman, linguist, and singer-songwriter.
 He currently resides in Chicago.